janderrrr/collectorsStash/app/src/test/resources/design-document.md

 3. What is the main goal vs the stretch goals, but clear on what the end goal looks like realistically

 ## Use Cases
-U1. _As a user, I would like to store my collectibles_ u2. _As a user, I would like to be able to view the books in my collection_ u3. _As a user, I would like to favorite the books I like most_ U4. _As a user, I would like to view to store the price I paid for such book_ U5. _As a user, I would like to select a series I am collecting and see the missing books_ U6. _As a user, I would like to update my collection with new books or collectibles I have purchased_ U7. _As a user, I would like to update my collection, to get rid of books I might have sold off and no longer own_ U8. _As a user, I would like add a book to a new series I have started collecting_ U9. _As a user, I would like create an account_
+u1. _As a user, I would like to be able to view the books in my collection_ u2. _As a user, I would like to favorite the books I like most_ U3. _As a user, I would like to view to store the price I paid for such book_ U4. _As a user, I would like to select a series I am collecting and see the missing books_ U5. _As a user, I would like to update my collection with new books or collectibles I have purchased_ U6. _As a user, I would like to update my collection, to get rid of books I might have sold off and no longer own_ U7. _As a user, I would like add a book to a new series I have started collecting_ U8. _As a user, I would like create an account_
-U10. _As a user, I would like to login to my account_ U12. _As a user, I would like to see collection based of my login_
+U9 _As a user, I would like to login to my account_ U10. _As a user, I would like to see collection based of my login_

 Stretch goals:
 - Search Option